 - We can help you succeed with writing, learning, research, and scholarship.
 Book a free online appointment with us.

-- Don't forget the library has a variety of different spaces for you use.
+- We have lots of different kinds of study spaces for you use.
 Check out our spaces and the library map for more information.

 You may want to check out these resources to make the most of your first year.